Matthews Point Regional Park Management Plan

 The CRD is developing a management plan for Matthews Point Regional Park on Galiano Island, to guide park management, development and use.
 Public involvement is an integral park of the management planning process.

 There are two rounds of public engagement planned during the management plan process.
 The CRD wants to ensure that all interests are considered in the planning process.
 As part of the first round, a public session took place in November 2017 on Galiano Island to gather input about the park environment, current visitor use patterns, and issues.
-The information provided will help the CRD prepare the management plan.
-The deadline to provide feedback for the first round of public engagement ended December 3, 2017.
+Thank you to everyone who participated.

 Purpose of a Management Plan